Course - Bachelor's Thesis in Archives and Collections Management - LBAS3004

 2. Seminar.
 Attendance on supervision meetings.

-In case of a failed grade, you have opportunity to submit an improved assignment for assessment only once (counted as exam attempt number two).
+In case of a failed grade, the student has opportunity to submit an improved assignment for assessment only once (counted as exam attempt number two).
 At the third exam attempt, a completely new assignment must be submitted.

 Specific conditions